excellarateinc/voyage-api-dotnet/DEVELOP.md

 ````

 ## API Versioning
 API versioning is handled through URL versioning.
+See the [Web Service Pattern for API Versioning](https://github.com/lssinc/launchpad-dotnet-api/blob/master/WEB-SERVICE-PATTERNS.md#versioning).
 Each version of the an api will have a new controller source file and a unique
 url that contains the version.
 The routing for these versions is handled via attributes.
 The steps for creating a new version of an API
 are roughly as follows: